 A prudent operator will have (or quickly accumulate in the first weeks/months of operation) a reserve account for rent, phones, utilities, etc.

 How can I tell a good program vs a bad one?

 That’s the critical question and the answer is to ask a lot of questions.
 Many companies are easy to get onboard with while the top ones aren’t nearly so willing to sign just anyone up.
 If they don’t require a criminal background check, be suspicious.
 If they don’t call and question your references or require a minimum experience level, it should send up red flags.
 Remember you won’t be their only branch.
 If another branch is operated by a branch manager who isn’t up to ethical or professional snuff, the resulting ill will and potentially bad publicity could spill over onto you.

 One of the most important factors is ongoing support.
 If the company doesn’t bother to put an experienced and helpful individual (or better yet, team) at your disposal to troubleshoot problems and help you with marketing programs, they may not be as top notch as their brochure wants you to think.
 Make sure you have adequate support.

-What are the two biggest mistakes people make in selecting a Mortgage Net Branch Company?
+What are the biggest mistakes when selecting a company?